lithnet/access-manager-docs/docs/configuration/Setting-up-authentication-with-Azure-AD.md

 3. Select `Open ID Connect` as the authentication provider
 4. Use the `application id` obtained from the Azure AD setup process as the `client ID` value
 5. Specify the `client secret` obtained from the Azure AD setup process.
-6. Set the authority as appropriate for your tenant eg for `lithnet.io` it would be `https://login.microsoftonline.com/lithnet.io`
+6. Set the authority as appropriate for your tenant (e.g. for `lithnet.io` it would be `https://login.microsoftonline.com/lithnet.io`)

 <img src="../images/ui-page-authentication-oidc-azuread.png" alt=! width="1000px">

-## Part 3: Enable multi-factor authentication
+## Part 3: Enable multifactor authentication
-For further security, you can set up a conditional access policy to require multi-factor authentication for the app
+For further security, you can set up a conditional access policy to require multifactor authentication for the app